nortikin/sverchok/docs/nodes/number/random_num_gen.rst

 Providing a float values as a Seed parameter may be unconventional, if you are uncomfortable with it you could place a *FloatToInt* node before the Seed parameter.

+(*)Notes on Alpha and Beta values
-(*)On the "F Distribution" the minimum "Beta" is 0.025 On the "Pareto" distribution the minimum valid "Alpha" is 0.01 On the "Standard T" distribution the minimum valid "Alpha" is 0.017 On the "Triangular" distribution the "Alpha" parameter has to be greater than the "Float Low" and smaller than the  "Float High".
+   On the "F Distribution" the minimum "Beta" is 0.025 On the "Pareto" distribution the minimum valid "Alpha" is 0.01 On the "Standard T" distribution the minimum valid "Alpha" is 0.017 On the "Triangular" distribution the "Alpha" parameter has to be greater than the "Float Low" and smaller than the  "Float High".